Skip to main content Skip to page footer

 • The PDF files of the originating appellate pleading and of all other pleadings must allow keyword searches (consequently, digitized documents must not be in the format of a “PDF Image”, except for proofs of service and notification).
 If these files are in the format of a “PDF Image”, the system will display an error message preventing completion of the e-filing;

-• Each proof of service and each proof of notification must be digitized in a separate file because each of these proofs will have to be associated with the proper party.
+• Each proof of service and each proof of notification must be recorded in a separate PDF file, allowing it to be associated with the proper party.

 (3) Each PDF file must not exceed 250 MB.